simplicitesoftware/docs/content/CTG_30_tutorial/CTG_30_devops/LSN_02_module-import/module-import_ENU.md

 - by uploading the zip file via the module form
 - by using the GIT mechanisms
 - by calling the io layer (in command line with `curl`), to upload the same zip file
+- by filling in the importspec file in json or yaml format (for specific docker images).

 If it is not a module creation, but an update (a v2 for example), it is possible that *configuration elements have been deleted*.
 This is why the platform performs a comparison (diff) between the existing and the imported to remove these ghost objects.